 A little prep work goes a long way in streamlining the packing process.
 If you have a lot of fragile china to wrap, enlist the help of friends and family and consider an assembly line.
 One person can wrap, one can construct and prep moving boxes, and one can place the china inside the box.

-First things first, clean off a work surface for the packing process.
+First, clean off a work surface for the packing process.
 If you have enough room, designate a small section for each type of china you’ll be packing.
 This extra work area is helpful if you have more than one person packing dishes.
 One can be working on bowls while the other works on plates.

 Here are some packing supplies to have on hand:

 Is it okay to pack china in newspaper?

 It is not recommended to wrap china in newspaper.
 Any dishes, whether china or not, shouldn’t be wrapped in newspaper as the ink could bleed on the items.
 The ink could then stain the china and render it ruined.
 When packing china, it’s best to use packing paper.

 2. Cut Pieces of Packing Paper to Size

 Cut several sheets of packing paper and stack them by size.
 You’ll need different sizes for each type of dish you’ll be packing.
 Each sheet should be just large enough to cover all sides of the china.
 By cutting these sheets in advance, you’ll save paper and be able to work more efficiently when packing each dish.